0xideas/sequifier-archive/README.md

 > sequenceId, seq_length, seq_length-1,...,1, target

-The training step configured using the config.
+The training step is configured using the config.
 The two default configs can be found here:

 > configs/train/default.yaml

 > configs/train/default-on-preprocessed.yaml